amgebauer/TUMcalendar/README.md

 * Abhaltung
 * Import

-Different parts of the description will be separated with a new line
+Different parts of the description will be separated with a new line.

-In a new line, the description will be extended with the name of the module it is provided in the title.
+In a new line, the description will be extended with the name of the module if is provided in the title.

 Examle:
 * ~~fix; Abhaltung;~~ Orbitales Rendezvous

 ### Duplicate events
-If duplicate events, i.e. events with the same title, start- and endtime, are detected the unnecessary events were deleted and the different locations were added to the original event in a new line.
+If duplicate events i.e. events with the same title, start- and endtime are detected the unnecessary events will be ignored and the different locations will be added to the original event in a new line.

 ## How to use
 The `master`-branch of this repository is hosted on heroku (in europe) and can be reached with [https://tumcalendar.herokuapp.com/](https://tumcalendar.herokuapp.com/).
 A small instruction page can be found at the [index](https://tumcalendar.herokuapp.com/).